Mohnish Bahl

 Mohnish Bahl (born 14 August 1961) is an Indian actor working in the Indian film industry and on Indian television.

 Career

-Mohnish Bahl debuted with the film Bekarar in a supporting role opposite Padmini Kolhapure and co Starring Sanjay Dutt but the film was a critical and commercial failure.
-His subsequent release was Teri Bahon Mein, a remake of The Blue Lagoon with Ayesha Dutt wife of Jackie Shroff, which was also a failure.
+Mohnish Bahl debuted with the film Bekarar in a supporting role opposite Padmini Kolhapure and Sanjay Dutt but the film was a critical and commercial failure.
+His subsequent release was Teri Bahon Mein, a remake of The Blue Lagoon with Ayesha Dutt, wife of Jackie Shroff, which was also a failure.
 His only commercial success in a leading role was Purana Mandir though it was considered a B grade film.
-The 1999 film Hum Saath-Saath Hain is considered the film that transformed Bahl's career.
+The films Hum Aapke Hain Koun and Hum Saath-Saath Hain are considered landmark films that transformed Bahl's career.
 He has starred in over 100 films, and has been nominated for two Filmfare Awards.